adobe/aepsdk-messaging-ios/Documentation/sources/how-to-call-native-from-javascript.md

 </html>
 ```

+(The above HTML is not representative of a valid in-app message, and is intended only to demonstrate how to post the Javascript message)

 When the user clicks the button inside of this in-app message, the handler configured in the previous step will be called.
 The handler will send an Experience Event tracking the interaction, and print the following message to the console:

     javascript body passed to native callback: native callbacks are cool!